 With this successful reduction in pest animals, the birds have thrived.
 In December 2015, the 5-minute bird counts took place over 20 stations on Bluff Hill on 3 different days; the average count over those three days was 183; back in December 2008 the 5-minute count took place over 20 stations on one day; the total count was 116.
-The Titi (muttonbird) colony on Bluff Hill is one of the few mainland colonies in the country.
+The Titi (muttonbird) colonies on Bluff Hill are some of the few remaining mainland colonies left in the country.
 In 2008, BHMET conducted feral cat trapping around the colonies.
-That year and every year since, the Trust monitors the colony by counting chicks in known burrows and locating any new burrows.
+That year and every year since, the Trust monitors the colonies by counting chicks in known burrows and locating any new burrows.
 The results are extremely promising with birds numbers increasing slowly but steadily.
 Insects area also thriving.
 Environment Southland (who does pest animal tracking for us) reports that the number of weta tracks has increased on the tracking cards used to monitor rat numbers.
 Weta are a good indicator species for the sucess of pest animal management.
 BHMET has received numerous personal accounts from locals of increased bird and insect life on the hill and on their own properties.

 What more will BHMET do to promote forest health?

 We’ll continue to fine tune and increase our pest control.
 We’ll start a backyard trapping programme in Bluff.
 We’ll establish a community native plant nursery to provide seedlings to boost the vegetation recovery on the hill and harbour environs.
 We’ll translocate birds species that are missing on our hill.
 We’ll continue to educate children and adults about the importance of forest health and the ways they can contribute.
 We’ll increase non-pest animal monitoring to further measure our success in pest control.
 We’ll establish guided forest walks and Titi colony viewings to support growth of the Bluff economy through these eco-tourism opportunities.